 Healthy communities are places where people live, work, play, and learn.
 These are neighborhoods consisting of social and physical environments that support healthy choices and safe living.

-The Centers for Disease Control and Prevention and the Rhode Island Department of Health are collaborating with 11 grantees throughout Rhode Island to support innovative approaches to prevent chronic diseases, improve birth outcomes, and improve the social and environmental conditions of neighborhoods across five counties statewide.
+The Centers for Disease Control and Prevention and the Rhode Island Department of Health are collaborating with 10 Health Equity Zones (HEZs) throughout Rhode Island to support innovative approaches to prevent chronic diseases, improve birth outcomes, and improve the social and environmental conditions of neighborhoods across five counties statewide.

-Each Health Equity Zone (HEZ) organization's work plan will be implemented over a three or four year period starting in 2015.
-All HEZ grantees conducted community needs assessments in Year one.
-Health Equity Zone work plans, written from the needs assessments in year one, focus on the communities that each Health Equity Zone serves and will be implemented moving forward into year 2.
+Each Health Equity Zone (HEZ) organization's work plan will be implemented over a three or four year period that began in 2015.
+All HEZs grantees conducted community needs assessments in year one.
+HEZ work plans, based on the needs identified and prioritized in year one, focus on the residents in neighborhoods that each Health Equity Zone serves.
+The HEZ work plans present ideas and approaches to invest in local communities and improve population health.
+Community engagement is a priority in reaching these public health goals.

 Each Health Equity Zone project has project leads and project evaluators.